Deshaun Watson returns from ban with some support, many boos

 Once the game started, it was overwhelming boos for Watson.

-Watson heard jeers before taking each snap on his first series in his first game Sunday since returning from an 11-game suspension for sexual misconduct.
-Watson's debut with Cleveland comes against Houston, where he was a three-time Pro Bowl pick in four seasons.
+Watson heard jeers before taking each snap throughout the first half in his first game Sunday since returning from an 11-game suspension for sexual misconduct.
+Watson's debut with Cleveland came against Houston, where he was a three-time Pro Bowl pick in four seasons.

-After an interception gave the Browns the ball at their 43, Watson threw a pair of incomplete passes.
+After an interception gave the Browns their first possession at their 43, Watson threw a pair of incomplete passes.
 He spun away from a sack on third down, and fans cheered when his throw to David Bell hit the ground.

+Watson's first completed pass on his third attempt resulted in a turnover when Anthony Schwartz fumbled after a 12-yard gain.
+Watson later drove the Browns to Houston's 11 before throwing an interception in the end zone.

+Watson looked rusty after the nearly two-year layoff, completing 8 of 14 passes for 96 yards and a pick.
+But the Browns took a 7-5 lead into halftime following a 76-yard punt return for a score by Donovan Peoples-Jones.

-Watson had several supporters in the stands before the game, while a group of the women who accused him of sexual harassment and assault during massages also planned to attend the game.
+Watson had several supporters in the stands before the game, while a group of the women who accused him of sexual harassment and assault during massages also planned to attend.
+Attorney Tony Buzbee, who represents the women, didn't respond to a text message seeking to confirm their attendance.
+He said earlier in the week about 10 women wanted to attend "to kind of make the statement, 'Hey we're still here.
+We matter.'"

 One fan walked into NRG Stadium wearing a derogatory shirt in Browns colors that includes text saying "I need a massage."
 He was joined by a fan wearing Watson’s No. 4 Browns jersey.